ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/README.md

 ### Grid Certification
 The DID Finder will need to talk to CERN's Rucio service which requires grid certificates and a passcode to unlock them.
-If you are a member of the ATLAS experiment, you can follow these
+If you are a mkember of the ATLAS experiment, you can follow these
 [helpful instructions](https://hep.pa.msu.edu/wiki/bin/view/ATLAS_Tier3/GridCert)
 on obtaining proper grid certificates.